|

 range of feeling and style from Irish, Scottish and even a touch of

+jazz.
 I first heard of this recording by accident when I stumbled into

 a mixing session in the studio where, late at night with the lights